10 Multiple Income Streams You Can Create

 3. Create an affiliate program for your product

 You can reach more customers and add a nice (passive!) income stream by recruiting affiliates to sell your product for you.
 The Case For Affiliate Marketing is a post I wrote to help show you how to do this.

 Affiliate programs can be created for physical products (like blankets, blenders or blazers) or digital products (like e-books, audio files or video tutorials) using sites like SendOwl or Share-A-Sale.

-7. Speak – Are you great on stage?
+Are you great on stage?
 Then launch a speaking career and another stream of income.
-You can speak at conferences, trade shows and sales meetings and earn money doing it.
+You can speak at conferences, trade shows, and sales meetings and earn money doing it.
 Nervous about getting started?
 This article tells you everything you need to know and includes a free worksheet to help you keep it all together.